rozzilla/watt-poc/README.md

 Then, run separately the `npm run test:performance` command, and wait for the results of both the `TCP` and `IPC` routes.

+**Bonus point**: [Follow this guideline](https://blog.platformatic.dev/introducing-watt-admin) to run `watt-admin` and have a live overview on your service metrics during the performance tests.

 #### TCP

 Service communicating through `TCP` => `npm run test:performance:tcp`